sympy/sympy/doc/src/aboutus.rst

 #.
 Tarun Gaba: Implemented some trigonometric integrals
 #.
 Takafumi Arakaki: Add info target to the doc Makefile
 #.
 Alexander Eberspächer: correct typo in aboutus.rst
+#.
+Sachin Joglekar: Simplification of logic expressions to SOP and POS forms

 Up-to-date list in the order of the first contribution is given in the `AUTHORS
 <https://github.com/sympy/sympy/blob/master/AUTHORS>`_ file.